Brewsk11/ac-drift-mode/README.md

 > [!IMPORTANT]
 > If you are upgrading from older DriftMode versions, run `uninstall_driftmode.bat` before reinstallation from the Assetto Corsa directory to ensure proper functionality.

-To install extract contents of `assettocorsa` directory into your Assetto Corsa installation directory.
+Extract contents of `assettocorsa` directory into your Assetto Corsa installation directory.

 For Steam version it is: `C:\Program Files (x86)\Steam\steamapps\common\assettocorsa`

 # How to play

-Before you run your first course, there are a few things that need to be done.
+Before you run your first course, there are a few things that need to be done:

 ## Enable DriftMode